timvieira/blog/content/Order-Statistics.md

-title: On the Distribution Function of Order Statistics
+title: On the Distribution Functions of Order Statistics
 date: 2021-03-18
 comments: true
 tags: swor, statistics, notebook